 What do you like to do when away from work?

-Success is not the result of spontaneous combustion, you must first set yourself on fire.
+Success is not the result of spontaneous combustion.
+You have to set yourself on fire!